 Teacher in Charge: Mr N. Sandes

 This course combines the practical aspects of Culinary Design and Food Technology.
 The course integrates Level 2 Food Technology Achievement Standards with up to 22 credits being offered.
-This enables the potential achievement of NCEA Achievement Standard Excellence subject endorsement.
+This enables the potential achievement of NCEA Achievement Standard Excellence and Merit subject endorsement.

 The main focus is on developing a range of advanced culinary skills and knowledge of methods of cookery and their potential application into food product design.
 Food evaluation and sensory testing and critical analysis methods will also be explored as students experiment with new foods along with flavour and texture combinations.